vedi/knowledge-base/src/documents/cocos2dx/cpp/store/Store_GettingStarted.html.md

 	- *Test Purchases* - allows testing IAP on Google Play. (iOS doesn't have this functionality).

-	- *SSV* - enables server-side receipt verification.
-(Android doesn't have this functionality).
+	- *SSV* - enables server-side receipt verification. (in order to activate it in Google Play see the related section below).

+	- *verifyOnServerFailure* - if you use server-side receipt verification, optionally you set this param, if you want to get purchases automatically verified in case of network failures during the verification process.

 	<div class="warning-box">Choose the secret wisely.
 You can't change it after you launch your game!
 	Initialize `CCSoomlaStore` ONLY ONCE when your application loads.</div>